 Finally if you are looking for a quick-fix solution, or a way to fit into your bikini in two weeks, then you would probably be disappointed, as the plan really is a lengthy undertaking – the stabilization phase is meant to last 10 days for each lost kilogram.

-Dukan Diet results
+Dukan Diet results (5 out of 5)

 As the diet’s popularity has been increasing there are plenty of success stories around.
 Also the fact that it offers a wholesome solution certainly attracts many people.
 Surprisingly the diet is not very well known yet in the English speaking countries while it enjoys a huge success wherever the doctor’s books have been translated and published.